Bilguun1015/css-project-1/ReadMe.md

 - pseudo class -- `:class name` -- defines the style of a spceial state of an element
 - pseudo element -- `::element name` -- defines the styel of a specific part of an element

+4. HTML class names

+- BEM -- stand for Block, Element, Modifier -- is a popular naming convention for classes in HTML and CSS.
+This methodology is easier for developers to update HTML and CSS.
+Makes the code dry and minimize side effects on updating CSS in the future.